 base64 format in PowerShell, you can use .NET namespace available in PowerShell to convert.
 I had a scenario where I was required to use

-base64 encoding to upload certificate to Azure to secure communication to backend instance.
-Since Microsoft Azure provides rich API to work with.
-I was able to make a patch request and push certificate to Azure.
+base64 encoding to upload a certificate to Azure to secure communication to backend instance.
+Since Microsoft Azure provides a rich API to work with.
+I was able to make a patch request and push a certificate to Azure.

-In this tutorial, I will show you how to convert certificate from .pfx to base64.
+In this tutorial, I will show you how to convert a certificate from .pfx to base64.

 Open PowerShell as an administrator.

-Now that we have PowerShell console opened.
-Let's first load the content into a variable.
+Now that we have a PowerShell console opened.
+Let’s first load the content into a variable.

 $pfx_cert = get-content 'c:\certificate.pfx' -Encoding Byte

 The above command will load the content with byte encoding.
 If you print

 $pfx_cert in the PowerShell console, you will see random numbers.
 In order to convert to base64 format, we will use system namespace from Windows system.

 To convert a certificate in base64, execute the below command.